MUNGO JERRY NEWS

 “I too have just heard the very sad news from Ray.
 Even though I knew that he was very ill, it still comes as a huge shock to me.

-“I first met Joe in 1976 when the band played a week long tour of clubs in the Newcastle Upon Tyne area.
+“My first meeting with Joe was in 1976 when the band played a week long tour of clubs in the Newcastle Upon Tyne area.

 I’m proud to say that I thought the world of him.